Sergios13/Coffe-Machine/README.md

 # Coffe-Machine
-A small project with functions for a coffee machine
+A small project for a coffee machine